Books, blogs, and magazines are full of great tips on what to do to become a successful property investor.

 And if they do happen then they’ll most likely not be as bad as we expected.

 The lesson here is that you shouldn’t take things too seriously because that seems like a big problem today, you may not even remember in five years.

 When you compare yourself to others you let the outside world control how you feel about yourself.

 Successful people pursue what makes them happy without worrying about what others think, especially other people's definition of success.

 The lesson here is to strive to become the best you can be and look at how far you have come, what you have accomplished, and how you have grown.

 You see…while many people measure success in dollars, successful people recognise true wealth is what you're left with after you take away all your money and properties.

 In my mind to be truly wealthy you need much more than money.

-Successful people are human so of course they also make their share mistakes, yet they’re willing to accept responsibility and admit their faults.
+Successful people are human so of course, they also make their share of mistakes, yet they’re willing to accept responsibility and admit their faults.

-Sometimes negative experiences, mistakes and failures can be even better than a success because you learn something new which another win could never teach you.
+Sometimes negative experiences, mistakes, and failures can be even better than success because you learn something new that another win could never teach you.